Some basic information about common mold types and mold terminology

 Diagnosis of a particular health effect/symptom should be left to a medical professional.
 This mold tester can not diagnose health problems as he is not a physician.
 This mold tester also does not provide removal/remediation methods for mold.
 Professionals who specialize in mold remediation/removal can provide this information.
 Health effects in general are not well studied, and dosage, exposure, and sensitivity thresholds are not well known and can potentially vary tremendously depending on various conditions and on the particular individuals.
 Effects will also vary from species to species within a particular mold genus.
 Additionally, many ill effects of mold that have been observed recently are the result of modern building design and its lack of adequate ventilation, which can vary from room to room, let alone building to building.

 This information provided is not for decision-making nor intended to be construed as a substitute for obtaining proper expert advice from recognized professionals in their related fields.
 Detailed information on microbiological organisms, human exposure and health information, remedial activities, etc., should be obtained from the appropriate resources.

 WIN Home Inspection shall not be held liable for the accuracy and/or use of any information provided herein.

-Matthew Steger, owner/inspector of WIN Home Inspection, is an ASHI Certified Inspector (ACI) and a Certified Level 1 Infrared Thermographer).
-He can be reached at: (717) 361-9467 or email@example.com.
+Matthew Steger, owner/inspector of WIN Home Inspection, is a Certified Level 1 Infrared Thermographer, an ASHI Certified Inspector (ACI), and an electrical engineer.
+He is also trained/certified to perform mold testing.
+He can be reached at: 717-361-9467 or email@example.com.